redhat-nfvpe/container-perf-tools/README.md

 to all tools.
 The second type is tool specific.
 Both are defined as name/value pair under the container env spec.

 The common env variables include:
-GIT_URL: this points to your github fork of this repository, or this respository if no fork
++ GIT_URL: this points to your github fork of this repository, or this respository if no fork
-tool: which performance test to run, essentially it is one of the tool directory name
++ tool: which performance test to run, essentially it is one of the tool directory name

 The tool specific variables will be mentioned under each tool sector.

+### test result log

+When the test is complete, to get the test result, use "oc logs" or "kubectl logs" command to examine the container log.
+Currently there is a work in progress to kick off the test and present the test result via rest API.

 ### uperf